CSX in West Virginia

-- Operates and maintains more than 2,000 miles of track*
+- Operates and maintains nearly 2,030 miles of track*

-- Handled more than 1.5 million carloads of freight on the state’s rail network
+- Handled nearly 1.7 million carloads of freight on the state’s rail network

-- Throughout 2013, CSX reported more than $133.2 million in compensation for employees**
+- Throughout 2014, CSX reported nearly $140.1 million in compensation for employees**

-- In 2013, CSX invested nearly $99 million in its West Virginia network.
-In addition, the company invested more than more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $95.5 million in its West Virginia network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Major commodities produced or consumed within the state include coal, aggregates, bleach and paper chemicals, glass manufacturing chemicals, petroleum products and plastics.
+Products shipped within West Virginia include coal, aggregates, bleach and paper chemicals, glass manufacturing chemicals and liquid petroleum gas.